-Many courses are using Open Education Resources (OERs), websites or online articles as course reading, over conventional textbooks.
-These flexible materials are delivered to students as a link in a course, and readily available online, anytime.
-These resources are often free and/or openly licensed for remixing and reuse in education.
-Studies have shown that both learners and educators have positive perceptions of and experiences with these types of resources, likely due to their cost and flexibility (Smith-Jaggars, Folk & Mullins, 2018).
+Many courses are using Open Education Resources (OERs), websites or online articles as course reading, instead of traditional textbooks.
+These flexible materials are free, openly licensed, easily linkable and readily available online, anytime.
+The low cost and high flexibility make them a favourite with learners and educators alike (Smith-Jaggars, Folk & Mullins, 2018).

-But how can we ensure learners are studying effectively with websites and OERs?
+But how can we ensure effective studying with websites and OERs?
 Websites and open textbook platforms often rely only on browsers, and lack built in study tools like sticky notes, highlighting and annotation.
 This is where apps browser extensions, like Hypothes.is, can help.